-A few words on hardness of Sudoku puzzles
+A few words on what are hard Sudoku puzzles

 There is no simple generally accepted criterion that determines the hardness level of a Sudoku puzzle as there are no well-defined hardness levels in the first place.

-In fact, by solving the third levels puzzles we have discovered a host of new structures that gave rise to powerful techniques.
+In fact, by solving the third levels puzzles we have discovered a host of new digit patterns that helped to create powerful techniques.
 Mind you, that is all by self-learning—by patient search for new digit patterns and creating a new technique.
 This lies at the heart of problem solving.